-The cerebral cortex has a horizontal and vertical organization.
-The horizontal organization is characterized by six layers.
-Neurons within some layers send signals to other areas of the neural cortex or subcortical structures of the brain; whereas neurons of the other layers receive signals from different areas of the neural cortex or other brain regions.
+Neurons – nerve cells – within some layers send signals to other areas of the neural cortex or subcortical structures of the brain.
+Whereas, neurons of the other layers receive signals from different areas of the neural cortex or other brain regions.

 Within each cortical column, there are about 50-100 minicolumns.
 Each minicolumn comprises about 100 neurons and has a specific function.
 For example, a single cortical minicolumn in the visual area of the brain recognizes only a very specific visual stimulus, whereas, in the primary auditory cortex, each minicolumn recognizes only a very specific frequency of sound.

-Different areas of the cerebral cortex perform different functions, but if certain areas have been damaged, other areas can, to some extent, replace the functions of the damaged areas.
+Different areas of the cerebral cortex perform different functions.
+But if certain areas have been damaged, other areas can, to some extent, replace the functions of the damaged areas.
 The principles of information processing in all regions of the cortex are identical.

-The frontal lobe of the cerebral cortex is crucial for higher mental functions such as reasoning or planning, and it is most developed in humans compared to other mammals.
+Prefrontal section of the cerebral cortex is crucial for higher mental functions such as reasoning or planning, and it is most developed in humans compared to other mammals.

 The major cell type in the brain, as well as in the whole nervous system, is a neuron.
 Each typical neuron cell consists of a cell body, axon, and multiple dendrites.
 Usually, the axon has numerous branches which connect to dendrites of other neurons forming myriads of junctions called synapses.

 The number of neurons in the adult brain does not change very much during a lifespan until severe neurodegenerative processes start to take over under some circumstances.
-However, neurogenesis, the birth of new neurons, also continues throughout entire life, but it is a relatively small amount of neurons.
+However, neurogenesis – the birth of new neurons – also continues throughout entire life, but it is a relatively small amount of neurons.
 It has been shown in some studies on animals that the process of neurogenesis in the brain is more vigorous if the animals are located in a new environment and they actively learn something new.

 In most cases, signals in neurons are sent from an axon of one neuron to a dendrite of another, but there are many exceptions to this rule.
 For example, there are neurons that lack dendrites and others that lack axons.

-There are many types of neurotransmitters both excitatory and inhibitory.
-Some neurotransmitters can be either excitatory or inhibitory depending on the type of receptors they bind to.
+There are many types of neurotransmitters, both excitatory and inhibitory.
+Some neurotransmitters can be either excitatory or inhibitory, depending on the type of receptors they bind to.
 Different neurons release different neurotransmitters.
 The postsynaptic neuron may receive excitatory and inhibitory inputs from many neurons at the same time.
 These influences are summed up in some sense in the postsynaptic neuron.
 If the net effect is inhibitory, the neuron will be less likely to transcend the signal to the next neurons and if the net effect is excitatory, the neuron will be more likely to transcend the signal.

 Naturally, the speed of signals between neurons is substantially slower than, for instances, the speed of electrons in metals.
 A neuron can be fired up about only 200 times a second, and yet a transistor in modern processors does it several billion times, which is several million times faster.